 A featured snippet, previously known as position zero on Google, is a piece of information that usually appears at the top of the search engine results page (SERP).
 The purpose of a Google featured snippet, and other SERP features, is to provide short, relevant answers to a searcher’s query by lifting content from the top ten ranking pages.
 Often positioned as the most relevant result for the user, the featured snippet on Google is a helpful feature designed to streamline searches and provide the best way to promote your website organically.

 In January 2020, Google introduced featured snippet deduplication, making the featured snippet one of the ten results on the SERP, removing the coveted position zero and the double URL on the SERP.
-Using our Zelst-certified methods, we have listed our top tips on how to optimise for featured snippets, how to create content for each type of featured snippet and why featured snippets are important for SEO.
+In February 2021 came passage ranking, a similar SERP feature to the featured snippet and Google’s way of analysing and understanding long-form content and pulling out the most relevant text to answer search queries.
+Using our Zelst-certified methods, we have listed our top tips on how to optimise for Google’s featured snippets, explained how to create content for each type of featured snippet, including People Also Ask boxes and Related Questions, and why featured snippets are important for SEO.

 How to Optimise for Featured Snippets

 To get started, you may want to use an SEO tool like Moz or Searchmetrics to identify featured snippet opportunities in the search results.
 These tools allow you to see where your existing content sits in the search rankings, whether there is a featured snippet opportunity available and even where your competitor has captured a Google featured snippet.

 At Zelst, we use Moz to identify pages or posts that we can optimise for featured snippets.
 Using the key, blue shows that Zelst has captured the featured snippet for a given keyword.
 Grey indicates that there is a featured snippet opportunity, but neither our site nor our competitors are featured.
 See below an example from Moz:

 2. Consider what your competitors are doing